Kidney stones

 Kidney stones form when the concentration of salts and minerals in the urine are too high.

-The risk of forming kidney stones increases with dehydration and a diet high in salt, protein, and oxalate.
+The risk of forming kidney stones increases with dehydration and a diet high in salt, protein, and foods containing oxalate.
 Due to our hot climate, kidney stones are a very common problem in Queensland.

 What are the symptoms of kidney stones?